UnconnectedBedna/shrink-backup/README.md

 Tested on **Raspberry Pi** os, **Armbian**, **Manjaro-arm** and **ArchLinuxARM** for rpi with **ext4** root partition.<br>
 Autoexpansion will work on ArchLinuxARM if you have `growpartfs` installed from AUR.
 I am still trying to figure out how to use "vanilla" tools for this to happen so this will stay on the testing branch.<br>
-On the other 3, autoexpansion will work if not disabled.
+On the other 3, autoexpansion works.

 **Very fast restore because of minimal size of img file.**

-Default device that will be backed up is detected by scanning what disk-device root resides on.
-This means that boot and root partitions must be on the same device.<br>
+Default device that will be backed up is detected by scanning what disk-device root resides on.<br>
-The scipt can handle if there is no boot partition as well.<br>
+This means that if boot is a partition, that partitions must be on the same device as root.<br>
-Booting/backing up from usb-stick (`/dev/sda`) with Raspberry pi os has been tested and works.
+Backing up/restoring from/to usb-stick (`/dev/sda`) with Raspberry pi os has been tested and works.<br>
+Wrinting a sd-card img to a usb-stick and vice versa has also been tested and works.

 See [wiki](https://github.com/UnconnectedBedna/shrink-backup/wiki) for a bit more information about using other devices. (the information about `-d` option is depricated on this version, please disregard)<br>
 [Ideas and feedback](https://github.com/UnconnectedBedna/shrink-backup/discussions) is always appreciated, whether it's positive or negative.
 Please just keep it civil. :)